nurislammridha/eco-tech-solutions-landing-page/README.md

 ### 01) Header Navigation:

 Company logo: I use company name as text.<br>
 Navigation bar: Home, About, Services and Contact section available here for better navigation .
-I also created a dropdown menu and three services added as options.
+I also created a dropdown menu and three services added as options.<br>
+Search: A search input and a search button are included.

 ### 02) Hero Section: